nrwl/nx/docs/shared/packages/vite/configure-vite.md

 ## TypeScript paths

 You need to use the `nxViteTsPaths()` plugin to make sure that your TypeScript paths are resolved correctly in your monorepo.
-This

 ## Framework plugins